Hwasong-7: Description

-It is believed North Korea obtained R-17 designs from Egypt, and possibly modified designs from China, allowing them to reverse-engineer them into a larger and longer-distance weapon.
-United States reconnaissance satellites first detected this type in May 1990 at the Musudan-ri test launch facility, in northeastern North Korea.
-In the same year, North Korea began producing Hwasong-7, and eight years later, Hwasong-7 became operational.
+Hwasong-7 is a larger variant of the R-17, scaled up so its cross-sectional area is about doubled, with a diameter of 1.25 m and a length of 15.6 m.
 The precise capabilities and specifications of the missile are unknown; even the fact of its production and deployment are controversial.
-It is a larger variant of the R-17, scaled up so its cross-sectional area is about doubled, with a diameter of 1.25 m and a length of 15.6 m.

 Its aerodynamic design is stable, reducing the need for modern active stabilization systems while the missile is flying in the denser lower atmosphere.
-The Hwasong-7 uses the liquid propellant combination of TM-185 (20% gasoline and 80% kerosene) and AK-27I (27% N2O4|link=Dinitrogen tetroxide and 73% HNO3|link=Nitric acid), therefore, Hwasong-7 can only be fueled when vertical, therefore it cannot be fueled before transport as is normal for modern missiles.
-Its range is estimated as 900 km with a 1000 kg payload to 1000-1500 km.
+The Hwasong-7 uses the liquid propellant combination of TM-185 (20% gasoline and 80% kerosene) and AK-27I (27% N2O4|link=Dinitrogen tetroxide and 73% HNO3|link=Nitric acid).
+Unlike modern missiles, Hwasong-7 can only be fueled when vertical, meaning it cannot be fueled before transport.
+With a 1000 kg warhead, its range is estimated to be 900 km.
+Further range analysis includes a range of 1000-1500 km to a high-end estimation of 2000 km, meaning all South Korean territories, as well as Japan, Russia and China are covered by Hwasong-7's range.

 It has an estimated circular error probable (CEP) of 1000-2000 m, but it can be reduced to between 190 m and 1000 m with GPS guidance.
 North Korea is believed to possess some 300 Hwasong-7 missiles and fewer than 50 mobile launchers.